cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   provides a degree of replay protection within a stream of ciphertexts resulting from a given `Context`.
 HPKE provides no other replay protection.

 * Forward secrecy - HPKE ciphertexts are not forward-secure.
-In Base and Auth modes, a given ciphertext can be decrypted if the recipient's public encryption key is compromised.
-In PSK and AuthPSK modes, a given ciphertext can be decrypted if the recipient's public encryption key and the PSK are compromised.
+In the Base and Auth modes, a given ciphertext can be decrypted if the recipient's public encryption key is compromised.
+In the PSK and AuthPSK modes, a given ciphertext can be decrypted if the recipient's public encryption key and the PSK are compromised.